MME Calculator

 What is MME and why does it matter?

 MME (Morphine Milligram Equivalent) standardizes opioid potency for comparison.
-CDC guidelines flag ≥50 MME/day for increased overdose risk and ≥90 MME/day for high risk.
+CDC guidance commonly references around 50 and 90 MME/day as caution points in population-level risk analyses, not absolute rules for every patient.
 It helps clinicians assess cumulative opioid burden.

 How accurate are MME conversions?